millce-cm/pfb2024_group_project_GC/README.md

 5. Sync repo (you can't pull unless you are using the most recent version!)
 6. Pull request
 7. After accepted, you can pull

+## To update your local repo to match the main repo online:
+1. type "git pull" in the command line
 ## Members
 1. Caitlin Millett
 2. Rada Malko